mycmon/prime-gap-grammar/readme.md

 ## Document
-The folder paper/ contains a short explanatory document (LaTeX + PDF).
+This paper contains a short explanatory document (LaTeX + PDF).

+## importance de la methode_fr_en
+This paper contains a Geometric Grammar of Prime Gaps Symbolic Analysis, Markov Structure, and Modulo 30 Dynamics (LaTeX + PDF).

+## main_en
+This paper presents an empirical study  (LaTeX + PDF).

+## Étude de la grammaire Universelle des Écarts Premier
+This paper contains an Introduction et Methodology in Frnech  (LaTeX + PDF).

 ## Purpose
 This project is exploratory.
 It presents an empirical structure observed in prime gaps and shares it with the mathematical community for discussion and further investigation.